MicrosoftDocs/power-automate-docs/articles/sign-up-sign-in.md

 ## Sign in ##

-If you've used other Microsoft online products, either for work or yourself, then all you need to do is sign in.
+If you've used other Microsoft online products, either for work or yourself, all you need to do is sign in.

 1. In [flow.microsoft.com](https://flow.microsoft.com), click or tap **Sign in** in the upper-right corner.